MKolaksazov/fluo_app_online/README.md

    * Column reordering, renaming, averaging.
    * Large "select/deselect all" button.
    * Color picker and editable title per column.
-   * **Batch renaming:** when multiple columns are selected, entering a new name in the text field of any selected column updates all selected columns simultaneously.
-This ensures boxplot statistics and other analyses that rely on consistent column naming function correctly.
+   * Batch renaming of selected columns (required for Tukey HSD statistics of the boxplot graph).

 3. **Graphs**

    * Transient curves (logarithmic axis for OJIP, linear for NPQ).
    * Bar/line graphs for selected parameters.
    * Boxplots with Tukey HSD pairwise tests (p ≤ 0.05), requiring at least two repetitions per variant.
-Batch renaming is necessary for correct statistical computation.
+Batch renaming is necessary for correct statistical computation. **Batch renaming:** when multiple columns are selected, entering a new name in the text field of any selected column updates all selected columns simultaneously.

 4. **Average & Rename**